paleotronic/diskm8/README.md

 Features include:

 - Read from ProDOS, DOS 3.X, RDOS and Pascal disk images;
-- ProDOS or DOS ordered; 2MG and NIB; 113-800K
+- ProDOS or DOS ordered; DSK, PO, 2MG and NIB; 113-800K
 - Write to Prodos and DOS 3.3 disk images;
 - Extract and convert binary, text and detokenize BASIC files (Integer and Applesoft);
 - Write binary, text and retokenized BASIC (Applesoft) files back to disk images;